Specialist travel insurance from Free Spirit for Parkinson’s disease

 - Bathroom – if you use a wheelchair are the bathrooms accessible, are they fitted with grab-bars and seats

-- Stairs – is there a lift, if not, it might be best choosing a room on the ground floor
+- Stairs – is there a lift, if not, it might be best to choose a room on the ground floor

-- Access – are sightseeing attractions in easy walking distance and if you need to eat out, how close is the nearest restaurant, is your accommodation close to the airport
+- Access – are sightseeing attractions within easy walking distance and if you need to eat out, how close is the nearest restaurant, is your accommodation close to the airport

 - Medical – where is the nearest doctor or medical centre located?
 Familiarise yourself with the local emergency telephone number.

 Why go anywhere else, get a Parkinson’s travel quote now!

 Free Spirit was the first scheme of its type dedicated to those being declined cover elsewhere due to their health.
 We are now one of the UK’s largest specialist travel insurance providers for people with medical conditions and disabilities.

 Obtaining a quote and getting cover for your Parkinson’s disease travel insurance couldn’t be easier.
 Free Spirit provides an easy online medical screening and we will ask you some questions about your Parkinson’s disease so that you get the cover you need:

 - Do you require more assistance or supervision than you did 12 months ago?